TREEcg/extract-cbd-shape/README.md

 let entityquads = await extractor.extract(store, entityId, shapeId, graphsToIgnore);
 ```

- * The shapesGraph is an N3.Store that contains the quads of a shape
+ * The shapesGraph is an RdfStore that contains the quads of a shape
- * The store is an N3.Store containing the quads in the current context (e.g., the quads parsed from an HTTP response, or a message received over a channel)
+ * The store is an RdfStore containing the quads in the current context (e.g., the quads parsed from an HTTP response, or a message received over a channel)
  * The entityId is the IRI of the entity to extract from the current context
  * The Shape ID is the IRI of the NodeShape in the shapesGraph to start from
  * The graphToIgnore are the namedgraphs in the current context (the store) to disregard when extracting the member